The Center for the Environment's 25th Anniversary newsletter has been released and is available for…

-A total of 245 people gathered near the F&M Bank Trolley Barn in Salisbury September 14 for the Center for the Environment’s first “Sundown on Easy Street” celebration.
+A total of 230 people gathered near the F&M Bank Trolley Barn in downtown Salisbury September 14 for the Center for the Environment’s first “Sundown on Easy Street” celebration.

 A farm-fresh dinner and local entertainment set the stage for the Center’s fund-raising event.
 Guests enjoyed music from two bands with local roots – No9 Coal, a bluegrass, rock and jazz band, and Eric & the DiMarzios, an alternative folk group.